Bias–variance tradeoff: Motivation

 The bias–variance tradeoff is a central problem in supervised learning.
 Ideally, one wants to choose a model that both accurately captures the regularities in its training data, but also generalizes well to unseen data.
 Unfortunately, it is typically impossible to do both simultaneously.
 High-variance learning methods may be able to represent their training set well but are at risk of overfitting to noisy or unrepresentative training data.
 In contrast, algorithms with high bias typically produce simpler models that may fail to capture important regularities (i.e. underfit) in the data.

-It is an often made fallacy to assume that complex models must have high variance; High variance models are 'complex' in some sense, but the reverse needs not be true.

-In addition, one has to be careful how to define complexity: In particular, the number of parameters used to describe the model is a poor measure of complexity.
+It is an often made fallacy to assume that complex models must have high variance.
+High variance models are "complex" in some sense, but the reverse need not be true.
+In addition, one has to be careful how to define complexity.
+In particular, the number of parameters used to describe the model is a poor measure of complexity.
 This is illustrated by an example adapted from: The model $f_{a,b}(x)=a\sin(bx)$ has only two parameters ($a,b$) but it can interpolate any number of points by oscillating with a high enough frequency, resulting in both a high bias and high variance.

 An analogy can be made to the relationship between accuracy and precision.
-Accuracy is a description of bias and can intuitively be improved by selecting from only local information.
+Accuracy is one way of quantifying bias and can intuitively be improved by selecting from only local information.
 Consequently, a sample will appear accurate (i.e. have low bias) under the aforementioned selection conditions, but may result in underfitting.
 In other words, test data may not agree as closely with training data, which would indicate imprecision and therefore inflated variance.
 A graphical example would be a straight line fit to data exhibiting quadratic behavior overall.
 Precision is a description of variance and generally can only be improved by selecting information from a comparatively larger space.
 The option to select many data points over a broad sample space is the ideal condition for any analysis.
 However, intrinsic constraints (whether physical, theoretical, computational, etc.) will always play a limiting role.
 The limiting case where only a finite number of data points are selected over a broad sample space may result in improved precision and lower variance overall, but may also result in an overreliance on the training data (overfitting).
-This means that test data would also not agree as closely with the training data, but in this case the reason is due to inaccuracy or high bias.
+This means that test data would also not agree as closely with the training data, but in this case the reason is inaccuracy or high bias.
 To borrow from the previous example, the graphical representation would appear as a high-order polynomial fit to the same data exhibiting quadratic behavior.
 Note that error in each case is measured the same way, but the reason ascribed to the error is different depending on the balance between bias and variance.
 To mitigate how much information is used from neighboring observations, a model can be smoothed via explicit regularization, such as shrinkage.